project-gemmi/gemmi/docs/cif.rst

 The examples here use C++11 or Python.
 Full working code code can be found in the examples__ directory.

-If you have the Python ``gemmi`` module installed you should also have the Python examples -- try ``python -m gemmi-examples`` if not sure where they are.

 The examples below can be run on one or more PDBx/mmCIF files.
 The ones that perform PDB-wide analysis are meant to be run on a `local copy <https://www.wwpdb.org/download/downloads>`_ of the mmCIF